thaliproject/Thali_CordovaPlugin/test/README.md

 (although any private NPM repository server will do) and using that as a place to stage our custom releases.
 This requires the following manual steps:

 1. `npm install -g sinopia`.
-If you get some errors, try to install via `npm install -g sinopia --no-optional --no-shrinkwrap`
+If you get errors, try to install via `npm install -g sinopia --no-optional --no-shrinkwrap`
 2. Run the 'sinopia' command in a terminal window and leave it running, forever.
 3. `npm set registry http://localhost:4873` or whatever the address of the